elastic/eslint-import-resolver-kibana/README.md

 ## DEPRECATED

 Kibana now maintains this utility from [the Kibana repo](https://github.com/elastic/kibana/tree/master/packages/kbn-eslint-import-resolver-kibana).
-You should use these if you are targeting Kibana 6.3+.
+You should that version if you are targeting Kibana 6.3+.
 See https://github.com/elastic/kibana/tree/master/packages/kbn-eslint-import-resolver-kibana for installation info.

 Resolver for Kibana imports, meant to be used with [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import).